dazy/react-multilingual/README.md

 npm i -S react-multilingual
 ```

-a glimpse on how you handle your stuff would be easy as this.
+A glimpse on how you handle your stuff would be easy as this.
 for better clarifications see example folder and run it by
 ```js
 npm install && npm run example